 Do You Have to Do Bridesmaid Boxes?

-The upfront, honest answer is: No!
+The upfront, the honest answer is: No!
 You don’t have to “propose” to your bridesmaids in some elaborate way, a simple card and handwritten note will do.
 However, asking someone to take part in and share your special day is kind of a big deal.
 Your bridesmaids should never expect to get some sort of elaborate gift and that’s what makes it a nice gesture to put something thoughtful together for them.

 Where Can I Get Budget Friendly Supplies?

 There were a few places I shopped at when I was putting together my DIY Bridesmaid Boxes.
 The first place I shopped at, naturally, was Target.
-Target is where I picked up the boxes to hold the goodies as well as the cards that each of them received with a handwritten note.
+Target is where I picked up the boxes to hold the goodies as well as the cards that each of them received a handwritten note.
 TJ Maxx was my other go-to location for their bridesmaid boxes.
-At TJ Maxx I was able to pick up adorable bathbombs as well as well as small notebooks for the Maid and Matron of Honor for speech drafts.
+At TJ Maxx I was able to pick up adorable bath bombs as well as well as small notebooks for the Maid and Matron of Honor for speech drafts.
 Crinkle paper is easy to find at Michael’s and generally on sale (bonus if you have a coupon!).

 Here’s What I Included in My Bridesmaid Proposal Boxes: